Higher Education Academic Credit Transfer Procedure

 1. Checking whether it meets the criteria for credit transfer in the scope of this Procedure

-2. Checking the credentials of the provider institution by referencing the appropriate lists provided by TEQSA, training.gov.au and Australian Education International (AEI)
+2. Checking the credentials of the provider institution by referencing the appropriate lists provided by TEQSA, training.gov.au and Commonwealth Education Profile.

 3. Using the Australian Qualification Framework (AQF) to compare the learning outcomes (Knowledge, Skills, Application of knowledge and skills) gained in previous study to those for which credit is being sought, taking into consideration the alignment of the curriculum (knowledge, application and skills) and assessment types for that particular unit/subject.
 The equivalence must be at least 80% for each unit.